vamb/aboutus/en-US/terms/agreement.md

 ### 1.3 General Terms.

 You agree to comply with the relevant general rules and policies published on the Platform which are also incorporated into this Agreement by reference (“General Terms”).
 The General Terms include without limitation the Terms of Use and the Privacy Policy.
+In the event of any inconsistency between the General Terms and the terms of this Agreement, the terms of this Agreement shall prevail to the extent of any inconsistency.
+Furthermore, in the event of any inconsistency between the terms contained in the main body of this Agreement and the Schedules to this Agreement, the terms contained in the applicable Schedule(s) shall prevail to the extent of any inconsistency.

 ### 1.4 Binding Agreement.